Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Experimental Evaluation

 The oracle based neighborhoods are generated using the original points: a neighborhood of size $K$ with inlier ratio $In.$ is made by first selecting the $K$ nearest neighbor of the original point and replacing $(1-In.)\cdot K$ of them with points randomly chosen from the set of non-neighbors.
 The learned neighborhoods are derived as the top-$K$ elements of each row in the similarity matrix output by the network.
 The network is trained on the top $K$=20 neighbors of 309K images from 184 Scannet~\cite{dai2017scannet} scenes (see supp. mat.).

-Once the approximate positions of the obfuscated points are recovered, they are fed together with their descriptors to an inversion network~\cite{dusmanu2021privacy,pittaluga2019revealing} to generate images of the scene.
-This assumes that the geometric obfuscation preserves the descriptor, which is a valid assumption in the context of visual localization.
-This is true for all the obfuscations discussed in this paper except for PPL and its variant PPL+~\cite{lee2023paired}.
-These obfuscations map a pair of points and the corresponding descriptors to the same line without preserving the mapping between the points and their descriptors.
-We again use the neighborhood information to recover the original mapping between a point and a descriptor (see supp. mat. for details).
+The recovered positions of the obfuscated points, together with the descriptors are fed to an inversion network~\cite{dusmanu2021privacy,pittaluga2019revealing} to generate images of the scene.
+As a valid assumption in the context of visual localization, the descriptor is assumed to be not modified.
+This is true for all the obfuscations discussed in this paper except for PPL/PPL+~\cite{lee2023paired}.
+These obfuscations map a pair of points and the corresponding descriptors to the same line, without preserving the mapping between the points and their descriptors.
+We again use the neighborhood information to recover this point-descriptor mapping (see supp. mat. for details).

 \PAR{Datasets and metrics.} We evaluate on the two indoor datasets 7-scenes~\cite{shotton2013scene} and 12-scenes~\cite{valentin2016learning}, and the outdoor dataset Cambridge~\cite{kendall2015posenet}.
 Results on 12-scenes are included in the supp. mat as they follow the same trend as results on 7-scenes.
 Similarly, results for SuperPoint~\cite{detone2018superpoint} are left for supp. mat as they follow a similar trend as the results using SIFT~\cite{Lowe04IJCV}.
-We report the geometric accuracy as the fraction of points recovered within chosen error thresholds of 5, 10, and 25 pixels in 2D, and 10, 25, and 50 cm in 3D depending on whether the scene is indoor (small-scale) or outdoor (large-scale).
-We compare the quality of the images generated from the recovered points against the ones generated from the original points by comparing their respective similarity to the real image.
+We report the geometric accuracy as the fraction of points recovered within chosen error thresholds.
+The threshold is in pixels for 2D obfuscations and in cm for 3D.
+Larger thresholds are used for larger (outdoor) scenes in 3D.
+We compare the quality of the images generated from the recovered points against the ones generated from the original points by comparing their respective similarities to the real image.
 The similarity is computed with standard perceptual metrics: SSIM, PSNR and LPIPS~\cite{zhang2018perceptual}.
 We report the last two metrics in the supp. material.